 That means you can test the parrot’s jealousy by introducing other pets and people.
-However, beware that parrots can be pretty violent when directing their anger at a specific person.
+However, be aware that parrots can be aggressive when directing their anger at a specific person.
 If they’re standing too close, people could get hurt.
 When jealous, some parrots attack the target by:

 Being at the receiving end of a parrot’s envy is not a pleasant ordeal.
 It can be especially deadly for other birds and small animals.

 Signs of Jealousy in Parrots